cbworden/shake-doc/shakemap_applications.rst

 .. _caribewave-nle:

 .. figure:: _static/caribewave.onepager.*
-   :align: left
+   :align: center
-   :width: 550px
+   :width: 650px
    :alt: Caribe Wave OnePAGER

    Annual "Caribe Wave" earthquake and tsunami exercise for the Caribbean region.

-Internationally, USGS participates through (NOAA) in an annual "Caribe Wave" earthquake and tsunami exercise for the Caribbean region, most recently,  (:ref:`IOC, 2012 <ioc2012>`; see :num:`Figure #caribewave-nle`).
+Internationally, USGS participates through (NOAA) in an annual "Caribe Wave" earthquake and tsunami exercise for the Caribbean region (:ref:`IOC, 2012 <ioc2012>`; see :num:`Figure #caribewave-nle`).
 The USGS ShakeMap and PAGER group also work directly with the U.S.
 Agency for International Development (USAID) Office of Foreign Disaster Assistance (OFDA), the World Bank, Geohazards International (GHI), among other agencies, countries, and NGO's to develop global planning exercises and scenarios.